Adult stem cell: Mesenchymal stem cells

 Mesenchymal stem cells (MSCs) are of stromal origin and may differentiate into a variety of tissues.
-MSCs have been isolated from placenta, adipose tissue, lung, bone marrow and blood, Wharton's jelly from the umbilical cord, and teeth (perivascular niche of dental pulp and periodontal ligament).
+MSCs have been isolated from the placenta, adipose tissue, lung, bone marrow and blood, Wharton's jelly from the umbilical cord, and teeth (perivascular niche of dental pulp and periodontal ligament).
 MSCs are attractive for clinical therapy due to their ability to differentiate, provide trophic support, and modulate innate immune response.
-These cells have the ability to differentiate into various cell types such as osteoblasts, chondroblasts, adipocytes, neuroectodermal cells, and hepatocytes.
+These cells differentiate into various cell types such as osteoblasts, chondroblasts, adipocytes, neuroectodermal cells, and hepatocytes.
 Bioactive mediators that favor local cell growth are also secreted by MSCs.
 Anti-inflammatory effects on the local microenvironment, which promote tissue healing, are also observed.
 The inflammatory response can be modulated by adipose-derived regenerative cells (ADRC) including mesenchymal stem cells and regulatory T-lymphocytes.
 The mesenchymal stem cells thus alter the outcome of the immune response by changing the cytokine secretion of dendritic and T-cell subsets.
 This results in a shift from a pro-inflammatory environment to an anti-inflammatory or tolerant cell environment.

 Endothelial stem cells

 Endothelial stem cells are one of the three types of multipotent stem cells found in the bone marrow.
 They are a rare and controversial group with the ability to differentiate into endothelial cells, the cells that line blood vessels as well as lymphatic vessels.
-Endothelial stem cells are an important aspect in the vascular network, even influencing the motion relating to white blood cells.
+Endothelial stem cells are an important aspect of the vascular network, even influencing the motion relating to white blood cells.